gpuweb/gpuweb/design/AdapterIdentifiers.md

 }
 ```

 Because the unmasked values may contain higher entropy identifying information, the bar for querying it is quite a bit higher.
 Calling `requestUnmaskedAdapterInfo()` requires user activation, and will reject the promise otherwise.
 If the `hints` array contains any previously masked value it also requires that user consent be given before returning, and as such may display a prompt to the user asking if the page can access the newly requested GPU details before allowing the promise to resolve.
+If the user declines to give consent then the promise is rejected.

 Once the user has given their consent the `info` attribute of the `GPUAdapter` should be updated to reflect the newly unmasked fields and future instances of the same underlying adapter returned from `navigator.requestAdapter()` on that page load should also contain unmasked data without requiring another call to `requestUnmaskedAdapterInfo()`.